webcatalog/neutron/README.md

 # Neutron [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](LICENSE) [![macOS (x64)](https://github.com/webcatalog/neutron/workflows/Test/badge.svg)](https://github.com/webcatalog/neutron/actions?query=workflow:%22Test%22)

+## Archived
+This repository is archived.
+To help us better improve the product and protect our intellectual assets, the development has been moved to Photon, a new core with closed source code base.

+## Introduction

-The source code of the [Neutron](https://docs.webcatalog.io/article/23-what-is-neutron) - the core that powers:
+The source code of the Neutron - the core that powers:

 - WebCatalog: https://webcatalog.io/webcatalog/
 - Singlebox: https://webcatalog.io/singlebox/